MikeTaylor/catlogger/README.md

 The constructor returns a logging object which carries a small amount of configuration.
 That configuration is passed in when the object is created.
-The constructor arguments, all optional, are:
+The constructor arguments are:

-1. `categories`.
+1. `categories` (string).
 A comma-separated list of zero or more short strings, each of which is the name of a logging category.
 There is no predefined list of such categories: each application is welcome to make up its own.

-2. `prefix`.
+2. `prefix` (string).
 If provided, a short string which is emitted at the beginning of each log message.
+If not required, pass an empty string.

-3. `timestamp`.
-A boolean.
+3. `timestamp` (boolean).
 If true, then an ISO-formatted timestamp is included in each log message.

 ### Logging